 Audiologists enjoy a wide scope of practice including the following areas:

-- Diagnosis of hearing loss in the pediatric to geriatric population
+- Diagnosis of hearing loss in the pediatric to the geriatric population

 - Hearing loss evaluation and hearing loss treatment with hearing aids and other specialized devices